Free Shipping across the EU + Switzerland

 All are important… there is not a particular order when it comes to treating a room.
 But it's worth repeating: There is no better impact on the sound in your space than proper acoustic treatments.

 GIK Acoustics not only offers quality, Eco-friendly products but we also provide customers with custom acoustical advice as well as helpful educational articles.
-Our trained professionals are available to provide FREE acoustical room advice and custom designed solutions for your space and your budget.
+Our trained professionals are available to provide free acoustical room advice and custom designed solutions for your space and your budget.
+Talk to one of our acoustic experts — it's free.

 Latest Stories